breadweb/extralife-helper/README.md

 ### Introduction

 This is an application I created in 2013 for [Extra Life](http://extra-life.org).
 I wanted something to track the time until Extra Life, track my total time playing on game day, and show my fundraising information.
 I also wanted to celebrate new donations in real time when streaming during the marathon.
-The following year I made it available to the community and I was excited to see it adopted by so many other particpants.
+The following year I made it available to the community and I was excited to see it adopted by so many other participants.

 <br>